 - by thermal radiation

 Humidifiers and vaporizers are both used to add humidity to a dry room.
 They combat excessive dryness in winter, preventing build-up of static electricity and dry skin and lips, and helping to prevent infants and young children from developing breathing problems and infections due to the dry air.
-They can also help relieve the symptoms of allergies or the common cold.
+They can also help relieve the symptoms of allergies or the common cold, and in some cases those of asthma or bronchitis.

 Both humidifiers and vaporizers can help ease allergies.
 Some people find the cool mist produced by a humidifier easier to tolerate.